 Software development costs are accounted for in accordance with either ASC 985-20, Software - Costs of Software to be Sold, Leased or Marketed, or ASC 350-40, Internal-Use Software.
 Costs associated with the planning and designing phase of software development are classified as research and development costs and are expensed as incurred.
 Once technological feasibility has been determined, a portion of the costs incurred in development, including coding, testing and quality assurance, are capitalized until available for general release to clients, and subsequently reported at the lower of unamortized cost or net realizable value.
 Amortization is calculated on a solution-by-solution basis and is over the estimated economic life of the software.
-Amortization for our legacy software systems is provided on a solution-by-solution basis over the estimated economic life of the software, using the straight-line method.
-Amortization commences when a solution is available for general release to clients.
-Acquired internally-developed software from acquisitions is amortized using the straight-line method.
-Unamortized capitalized costs determined to be in excess of the net realizable value of a solution are expensed at the date of such determination.
+Amortization for our legacy software systems is provided on a solution-by-solution basis over the estimated economic life of the software from acquisitions is amortized using the straight-line method.
+Unamortized costs determined to be in excess of the net realizable value of a solution are expensed at the date of such determination.
 The Company reviews, on an on-going basis, the carrying value of its capitalized software development expenditures, net of accumulated amortization.